 The Professional Aviation Flight Technology curriculum is designed to prepare students for flight in the aviation industry.
-Students who complete the major in Professional Aviation Flight Technology will graduate with a Bachelor of Science Degree and an FAA Flight Instructor Certification with an Instrument Rating and a Multi-Engine Land Class Rating.
+Students who complete the major in Professional Aviation Flight Technology will graduate with a Bachelor of Science Degree and an FAA Commercial Certification with an Instrument Rating and a Multi-Engine Land Class Rating.

 After arriving, a variety of scholarships ranging from $500 to $1500 are available to full-time aviation technology students on a competitive basis.
 Credit is awarded for internships/co-ops with aviation companies and airports.
 Internships/co-ops are also possible.